custom-components/ble_monitor/README.md

 Credits and big thanks should be given to:

+- [@Magalex](https://community.home-assistant.io/u/Magalex) and [@Ernst](https://community.home-assistant.io/u/Ernst) for the component creation, development, and support.
+- [@koying](https://github.com/koying) for implementing the configuration in the user interface.
 - [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) for the idea and the first code.
-- [@Magalex](https://community.home-assistant.io/u/Magalex) and [@Ernst](https://community.home-assistant.io/u/Ernst) for the component creation, development, and support.

 ## FORUM